-Pixel mapping is a function for mapping out and correcting for defective pixels in the CCD.
+Pixel mapping is a function for mapping out and correcting for defective pixels in the CMOS sensor.

-- Select [Pixel Mapping] in the [ Set-up] menu. - Press the four-way controller (▶).
+- Select [Pixel Mapping] in the [♣ Set-up] menu. - 2 Press the four-way controller (▶).

 Press the four-way controller (▲ ▼) to select [Pixel Mapping] and press the OK button.